ufcg-lsd/saps-engine/docs/end-to-end-test.md

 ![Processing completed](img/end-to-end-test-run-img4.png)

 After the two processes are completed, the GUI will be similar to the image above, one with LANDSAT 8 with a successful end state (`Success`) and the other with LANDSAT 7 with a failed end state (`Failure`).

+## Using CLI

+Here is a text explaining how to do the above process through the CLI

 # Check results